-The lightest shoe in our lineup is the Giro Empire ACC, which uses an Easton EC90 ACC carbon fiber sole and synthetic Evofiber microfiber for its upper to create such a feathery shoe.
-At 18.8 ounces in a men's 44, it should make the list of any rider looking for a unique style and a bare minimum weight.
+One of the more affordable lightweight shoes in our lineup is the Giro Empire ACC, which uses an Easton EC90 ACC carbon fiber sole and synthetic Evofiber microfiber for its upper to create such a feathery shoe.
+At 18.8 ounces in a men's 44, it should make the list of any rider looking for a unique style and bare minimum weight.
 Just behind is the S-Phyre, weighing 19 ounces in a men's 45, topping this measure with its judicious use of carbon in the sole and a minimalist single-cut Teijin Avail microfiber.
 They also removed the lasting board from the midsole, which reduces both height and weight.
-A little farther down the scale is the Pearl Izumi Race Road IV, which comes in at 20.5 ounces in a men's 44.
-It also utilizes a seamless upper to reduce weight and incorporates a carbon fiber forefoot to reduce weight and add power transfer.

-For those extremely concerned about weight, we suggest looking at the Empire ACCs, though they carry a heftier price tag.
+For those extremely concerned about weight, we suggest looking at the Louis Garneau Course Air Lite IIs, though they carry a heftier price tag.
 If money is no object, we recommend looking at the premium S-Phyres, though the right size for you might run a little higher.
-And if you want a comparably priced shoe that weighs less, take a look at the Pearl Izumis, though we think their reduced weight still doesn't put them on the same level as the R5Bs.

 The saddle maker does a great job of economically delivering a stiff, stable ride, so you aren't breaking the bank trying to get a shoe with decent transfer.
 They use a nylon composite to build out most of their outsole, which provides a fair amount of rigidity and support, but further, gird it with carbon to add noticeable strength and rigidity.
 It's true that they don't have the transfer of the pro-grade Sidi Wire Vent Carbon, but they are a few tiers higher, use a full carbon sole, and are well out of the Fi'zi:ks price range.